 Preventing transmission of genital herpes to a partner

-- Inform your partner about the presence of genital herpes;
+- Inform your partner about the presence of genital herpes.

-- Exclude sexual intercourse during an episode of herpes;
+- Exclude sexual intercourse during an episode of herpes.

-Preventing recurrence of herpes
+Preventing the recurrence of herpes

-It is recommended to memorize or write down the time, conditions of appearance, taking medications and other moments, possibly accompanying recurrent episodes of genital herpes.
+It is recommended to memorise or write down the time, conditions of appearance, taking medications and other moments, possibly accompanying recurrent episodes of genital herpes.
 This can make it possible to find the patterns of recurrence of herpes infection and determine the trigger factors.

 Most common triggers: